 - 75g freshly grated parmesan or pecorino (I use a vegetarian one)

-- 2 sprigs oregano, leaves picked and more or less chopped
+- Two sprigs of oregano, leaves picked and more or less chopped

-- 1 small bunch parsley, leaves picked and finely chopped
+- One small bunch of parsley, leaves picked and finely chopped

-- 1 small bunch basil, picked and shredded
+- One small bunch of basil, picked and shredded

 - 200g asparagus, woody ends snapped off